-Bitcoin is a digital currency (also referred to as 'cryptocurrency') that isn't controlled by any country, treasury or central bank.
+Bitcoin is one of thousands of cryptocurrencies (also referred to as 'digital' or 'virtual' currency) that aren't controlled by any country, treasury or central bank.

-It was created in 2009 by an anonymous developer, who goes by the pseudonym Satoshi Nakamoto, and hit the mainstream in 2013 following a rise in its value.
+Bitcoin was created in 2009 by an anonymous developer, who went by the pseudonym Satoshi Nakamoto, and hit the mainstream in 2013 following a rise in its value.

-You can use Bitcoin to buy or sell items from people or companies that accept Bitcoin payments.
+You can use Bitcoin and cryptocurrency to buy or sell items from people or companies that accept Bitcoin (or other cryptocurrency) payments.

 Bitcoin doesn't exist as a physical currency, which means that there aren't any actual coins or notes.